alkalinecoffee/boris/README.md

     gem 'boris'

 ## Example
-Let's pull some information from a RedHat Enterprise Linux server on our network:
+Let's pull some information from a Red Hat Enterprise Linux server on our network:

 ```ruby
 require 'boris'